15 Tips For Growing Asters in Pots or Containers

 Choose The Right Potting Medium

 To give your asters the best growing foundation, a soil-less medium should be used to fill your containers.
-Choose a potting soil that includes a mineral component such as vermiculite or pearlite as well as organic material like peat moss or pine bark.
+Choose a potting soil that includes a mineral component such as vermiculite or perlite as well as organic material like peat moss or pine bark.

 You do not need to line the bottom of your pot with rocks or water bottles unless you’re short on potting soil and looking to take up a little space.
 If you do employ some kind of bottom filler, make sure it doesn’t impact drainage, and that it can accommodate their large fibrous root system.